mstksg/inCode/copy/entries/five-point-haskell-2.md

 ### The More you Surrender

-Practically, this becomes similar to the principal of least power.
+Practically, this becomes similar to the principle of least power.
 Say you _are_ writing a function that shuffles a list of items, important for your business logic.
 You can encode exactly _what_ business logic is being done by adding more and more parametricity.